WHO WILL BE YOUR GUARDIAN IF YOU ARE DISABLED?

 If you become mentally or physically disabled and can no longer manage your financial affairs, your property, or your health, do you know whom the court would appoint as your Guardian?
 If you don’t have Estate Planning documents that state who should manage your affairs, the courts will step in and decide who has this authority.
 If more than one family member is seeking such authority, the court hearings can become contentious and costly.

-I help you designate in advance, in writing, who that person should be if you become incapacitated.
-It is a way of saying, “If anyone goes to court to get a guardianship over me, here’s who I want to be my guardian.”
-This written declaration may also identify alternate proposed guardians.
+A Declaration of Pre-Need Guardian is a form of Advance Directive.
+If you don’t have ancillary Estate Planning documents or if you expect that people will fight over who should make your decisions, then you need this document.
+At the Flammia Elder Law Firm, we help you designate in advance, in writing, who your Guardian should be if you become incapacitated.
+It is a way of saying, “If anyone goes to court to get a Guardianship over me, here’s who I want to be my Guardian.”
+This written declaration may also identify alternate proposed Guardians.

-Once the court decides that you are incapacitated, and approves the named Preneed Guardian, the guardian will assume the role and duties of guardian, and you become the ward.
+Once the court decides that you are incapacitated and approves the named Pre-Need Guardian, the Court will issue Letters of Incapacity and an Order of Incapacity allowing your Guardian to assume the role and duties of Guardian.
+You, then, become the Ward.

-Florida law also allows parents to name a guardian for their minor children by executing a nomination of Guardian for Minor Children
+Florida law allows parents to name a Guardian for their minor children by executing a nomination of Guardian for Minor Children.